le-dragon-dev/rust-chip-8/EmulatorDoc.md

 In our emulator, we will use 16 levels (16-bit each).

 ### Display
-The display is represent by 64 x 32 pixels (monochrome).
+The display is 64 x 32 pixels (monochrome).

 ### Timers
 Two timers count down at 60 hertz, until they reach 0.